 Las Vegas is known worldwide for the grand events, parties, and gambling that happen there non-stop.
-By way of outdoor activities, the city also serves as a common hub for trips to the Grand Canyon and Lake Mead.
+By way of outdoor activities, the city also serves as a popular hub for trips to the Grand Canyon and Lake Mead.
 However, there are quite a few other stunning desert spots just outside Las Vegas that are often overlooked.
 So, on a hot summer weekend, we set out to explore the desert around the city.
 First on our agenda was the Red Rock Canyon scenic drive.

 Know Before You Go